 Dr. Richard Zayed

-I received my Doctoral Degree in Clinical Psychology at the University of Ottawa and completed my Clinical Psychology Residency at London Health Sciences Centre.
-I completed a Postdoctoral Fellowship at the University of Western Ontario (Western University) in the areas of trauma and dissociation.
-I am registered as a Psychologist with the College of Psychologists of Ontario to provide services for children, adolescents, adults, couples, and families.
-I am the Past President of the London Regional Psychological Association and a member of the Ontario Psychological Association.
+I received my doctoral degree in clinical psychology at the University of Ottawa and completed my clinical psychology residency at London Health Sciences Centre.
+I completed a postdoctoral fellowship at the University of Western Ontario (Western University) in the areas of trauma and dissociation.
+I am registered as a psychologist with the College of Psychologists of Ontario to provide services for children, adolescents, adults, couples, and families.
+I am a member of the Ontario Psychological Association.
+I have served as treasurer, vice president, president, and past president of the London Regional Psychological Association.
 I have also served as a reviewer for the Quality Assurance Committee of the College of Psychologists of Ontario.

 All of my professional pursuits allow me to help nurture growth in other human beings, and I find that particularly true of my clinical work.
 I deeply respect the strength and courage required to move beyond personal difficulties and limitations, and to seek out growth and development, and I value the role I can play in that process.
 What I appreciate the most about our practice is our sharing of these values.
 We work very well together as a cohesive and collaborative group.